FightingHarold/Data-Analytics-Dashboard-Testing-/README.md

-This is the first GitHub test code uploaded for learning Purposes
+This is the first GitHub test code uploaded for learning Purposes.
+This was an inspiration from a hackathon I did, where I created an inventory prediction It's in the lines something similar to that.
 # 📊 Data Analytics Dashboard

 A lightweight Python tool for real-time sensor data analysis and anomaly detection.
 Built for robotics telemetry, IoT monitoring, and embedded systems.